BichHoang8968/influx_cxx/docker/README_GitHub.md

 		...
 		{"message":"201 Created"}
 		```
-	- rpm Packages are stored on the assert of Release.
+	- RPM Packages are stored on the assert of Release.
 For example:

 		![Alt text](images/GitHub/release_screen.PNG)

 Usage of GitHub Actions
 =====================================
-1. Configure `.github/workflows/github-ci.yml` file, update value of the below variable (refer to [this section](#creating-pgspider-rpm-packages)):
+1. Configure `.github/workflows/github-ci.yml` file, update value of the below variable (refer to [this section](#creating-influxdb-cxx-rpm-packages)):
-	- RPM_ARTIFACT_DIR
+	- ARTIFACT_DIR
-	- RPM_DISTRIBUTION_TYPE
+	- PACKAGE_RELEASE_VERSION
 	- INFLUXDB_CXX_RELEASE_VERSION

 2. Access to Actions tab and click on Run workflow.